rpmcruz/machine-learning/README.md

 - **GrowingWindow** and **SlidingWindow:** timeseries cross validation methods
 - **delay:** function to add a delay to a time-indexed variable, to use on an autoregressive model

+## Scores

+Scores missing from sklearn:

+- **pinball:** MAE can be used for the median; this is a generalization for other quantiles
+- **MMAE** and **AMAE:** scoring functions used in imbalance ordinal contexts (it's the average and maximum MAE across classes, independent of frequency)

 -----------------